auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 > Prior to beginning, please have [Node.js](https://nodejs.org/) installed.

-Perform the following steps to create an Amazon table and the AWS Lambda functions and Amazon API Gateway APIs after logging into the AWS console.
+Log in to the AWS console, and perform the following steps to create:

+* an Amazon table;
+* the AWS Lambda functions;
+* the Amazon API Gateway APIs.

 1. First create a table in Amazon DynamoDB.
 In the Amazon DynamoDB console, click on **Create Table**, name the table `Pets`, select a *Primary Key Type* of *String*, and name the key `username`.
 Uncheck *Use default settings*, change the read and write units to *3*, and then press **Create**.
 While the table is being created, take note of the *Amazon Resource Name (ARN)* under the *Table details* section, you will need the table's ARN in the next step.